chnmrwei/LANFileXfer/README.md

 Or download the ZIP file from the repository and extract it.

-## Open the project in VSCode:
+## Open the project in *VSCode*:

-Navigate to the project folder and open it with Visual Studio Code.
+Navigate to the project folder and open it with *Visual Studio Code*.

 Install dependencies: